 Fergus acted as Chair of the Organising Committee of the Annual Conference of the World Association for Symphonic Bands and Ensembles (WASBE).
 This conference presented thirteen major public concerts in one week including the World Premier of Shostakovich’s The Priest and his Servant, Balda.
 His composition Celtic Prayers received its World Premiere in Utrecht during the WASBE conference in 2017.

-Fergus has a daughter living and working in London and a son who is following in his footsteps, currently studying for a Masters degree in french horn performance in the Royal Scottish Conservatoire.
-He lives in Dublin with his partner Antoinette.
+He has a daughter living and working in Dublin and a son who is following in his footsteps and is a freelance French Horn player and music typesetter.
+Fergus lives in Dublin with his wife Antoinette.

 The 2019/2020 season marked Fergus’ 20th anniversary as conductor of Mullingar Choral Society and this special anniversary was celebrated by reprising the piece performed both for his inaugural concert in 2000, and on his 10th anniversary in 2010, Handel’s Messiah.